 If the portal is not working, the mod may not be loading properly.
 On the title screen of Minecraft, there should be a "Mods" button.
 Clicking that button will give you a list of the mods that are loaded.
 As long as the Twilight Forest mod shows up in that list, then it has loaded with no fatal errors.

 If the mod is loading properly, double-check your portal.
 Are there natural plants in all 12 locations (including corners) around the pool?
 Is the pool only one block deep?
+Is the pool size too big?
 Those are the most common problems.

 What to Beware of

 Although a lot of the Twilight Forest is rather tranquil, some places are definitely unsafe.
 The portals do not have any particular safeguards.
 It is rare, but you could arrive in the courtyard of a rampaging Naga, in a Hollow Hill, on top of a tall tree, or even in a biome you're not supposed to be in yet.
 Be prepared to defend your portal, or to flee if necessary.

 Though this is a rare case, but sometimes you might enter the Twilight Forest and there is no portal near you.
 Make sure you check your surroundings in case your portal generated elsewhere.